-First call With James and 40 other awakening joy trainers:
+First call With James and other aj trainers:

 There has been a lot of practical things and orienting to the course.
 I have been taking some time to re-read the book and listen to the awakening joy module on Intention.

 What brings me joy?